Carbon-Chain Chemistry in the Interstellar Medium: Theoretical Studies

 \subsubsection{Binding Energy of Carbon-Chain Species}

-A major portion of carbon-chain species is primarily formed in the gas phase.
+A major portion of carbon-chain species is primarily formed in the gas phase (Sections \ref{sec:1_2}, \ref{sec:2_2}, \ref{sec:2_3}).
 In addition, gas-grain exchange occurs, and many reactions occur on the grain surface.
 The binding energy (BE) plays a pivotal role in interstellar chemistry, especially grain surface chemistry, which eventually enriches the gas-phase chemistry.
-Here, we describe the role of binding energy in interstellar chemical processes.
+Here, we describe the role of BE in interstellar chemical processes.